So... I think I might be interested in Soil Science?

 Employment

-There are several different venues that somebody who has studied soil can work in.
-From major corporations to nonprofits, to the government, this page lists some of the options for those wanting to work in soil.
+There are many different venues that somebody who has studied soil can work in.
+From major corporations to nonprofits, to the government.

 Similar Career Fields

 Soil science isn't for everyone.
 However, no matter what you want to do, soil science is related to almost all other occupations, and hobbies too.
 Understanding soils and studying science helps train the brain in analytical thinking skills, problem solving, and communication.
 All of these skills are important in any career that you choose.
-Many of these different careers and hobbies are directly related to each other, and more information can be found here.
+Many of these different careers and hobbies are directly related to each other.